Pasta Shapes From A to Z

 Linguini is a flat pasta the length of spaghetti and is the all time famous pasta used in Linguini and clam sauce.
 Have it red or white.

 Mafalda is an extra long pasta with edges shaped like lasagna.
-The width is thinner then lasagna.
-I put some spaghetti so you can see the size difference.
+The width is thinner then lasagna and is usually made to be very long in length.

 Manicotti.
 A giant, hollow pasta resembling penne pasta is great for stuffed and backed pasta dishes filled with a Ricotta mixture and topped with a marinara sauce.